 Depending on the installation type — floating or glued — the cost of labor will vary between $2-$4 for installing a new floor.
 There, of course, will be additional expenses if you need to remove old flooring first.
 With all expenses mentioned, the cost of installing 100 square feet of vinyl flooring is about $700 on average.

 Luxury vinyl flooring is sturdy, waterproof, and cost-effective flooring material.
 Thanks to its fully synthetic core and protective coating, it can withstand damage and water and last almost indefinitely.
 Also, it can mimic the majority of natural flooring materials, be wood, stone, or ceramic tile.
+Due to how easy the cleaning method is, you don’t need to spend hundreds of dollars on its refinishing.

 Place of installation and use intensity determine what is the best thickness for luxury vinyl plank flooring.
 LVP and LVT thickness is mentioned in mils.
 It is guaranteed to use at least 12 mils thick vinyl for regular use, 20 mils for active households, and 28 or more for commercial property.